How to Measure Training Effectiveness and Improve ROI

 Good survey practices include:

-• Asking clear questions
+• Asking clear questions.

-• Focusing on job use, not opinions
+• Focusing on job use, not opinions.

-• Collecting feedback after learners apply skills
+• Collecting feedback after learners apply skills.

 Surveys should support performance data, not replace it.